Stuycs-K/final-project-4-zhans-hatzigeorgioun/WORKLOG.md

 Started work on PRESENTATION.md, finished covering encryption algorithm.

 ### June 5, 2023
 Finished README.md and PRESENTATION.md.
-Formatted encrypt for presentation/demo purposes, displays locations of the 4 key squares
+Formatted encrypt for presentation/demo purposes, displays locations of the 4 key squares.
+Reviewed and finalized TryHackMe homework.
+Submitted it for public release

 ## References and Resources